metaplex-foundation/developer-hub/src/pages/token-metadata/delegates.md

 ## Token Delegates

-_Coming soon..._

-- There can only be one Token Delegate per token account.
-- Token delegates cannot revoke themselves as they are also set on the Token Program which does not allow the delegates to self-revoke.
-- Token delegates are reset on transfer.
-When dealing with fungible assets, the Delegate Authority is reset when all delegated tokens are transferred.
-- The Standard delegate can be used by all assets except Programmable Non-Fungibles.
-All other Token delegates can only be used by Programmable Non-Fungibles.
-- All Token delegates that can be used by Programmable Non-Fungibles also store the current Delegate Authority and its role on the Token Record account of the PNFT.
+Token Delegates are delegates that operate at the Token level.
+This mean, they are spl-token delegates that are stored directly on the Token account of the SPL Token program.
+As such Token Delegates allow delegates to **transfer and burn tokens** on behalf of the owner but also **lock and unlock tokens** to prevent the owner from transferring, burning or even revoking the delegate.
+These delegates are crucial for applications like escrowless marketplaces, staking, asset loans, etc.

+Whilst there is only one type of delegate offered by the SPL Token program, [Programmable NFTs](/token-metadata/pnfts) (PNFTs) gave the Token Metadata program the opportunity to provide more granular delegates that can be selected on a per-case basis.
+This is because PNFTs are always frozen on the SPL Token program which means we can build a delegate system on top of it.

+We store that delegate system on a PNFT-specific account called the **Token Record** PDA — whose seeds are `["metadata", program id, mint id, "token_record", token account id]`.
+We synchronise the delegated authority on the SPL Token program as well but the tokens are always frozen.
+It is the responsibility of the Token Record account to keep track of whether the asset is really locked or not.

 {% diagram height="h-64 md:h-[600px]" %}
 {% node %}